imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 description: test description
 ---

- {% include info-box content='This page presents exercises for ""software developers"" to use for debugging ImageJ.
+ {% include info-box content='This page presents exercises for *software developers* to use for debugging ImageJ.
-If you are a ""user"" looking to troubleshoot issues, see the [Troubleshooting](/help/troubleshooting) page.' %}
+If you are a *user* looking to troubleshoot issues, see the [Troubleshooting](/help/troubleshooting) page.' %}

 [Debugging](/develop/debugging) is the art of determining the cause and/or location of a problem.
 The purpose of this guide is to provide developers practical, hands-on experience using a variety of debugging techniques to identify problems in code.